Index

 fun{ItemFenvsToMidiCC MyItem Args}

-Expects a temporal item which defines fenvs in a info-tag 'fenvs', and returns a list of continuous MIDI controller events for all its fenvs.
+Expects a temporal item which defines fenvs in an info-tag 'fenvs', and returns a list of continuous MIDI controller events for all its fenvs.
 Each fenvs is defined by a pair Controller#Fenv, where Controller can take all values defined for FenvToMidiCC.
 Fenvs directly specify the controller values (e.g., if Controller is pitchBend, then the Fenv range is 0.0 to 16383.0, and the value 8192.0 means no pitchbend).
 Note that for any controller only a single Fenv should be defined at any time (otherwise they conflict with each other).

 Example: fenvs((cc#1)#{Fenv.linearFenv [[0.0 0.0] [1.0 127.0]]})